Portland's Home Energy Score: what sellers need to know

 Book the assessor the week you sign the listing agreement.
 Attach the report to the RMLS listing.
 Print a copy for the open-house table.
 Done, and never last-minute.

 Getting ready to list inside city limits?
-Start the conversation and the energy score gets scheduled with everything else, it's step four on the launch checklist, right after staging.
+Start the conversation and the energy score gets scheduled with everything else.
+It's step four on the launch checklist, right after staging.

 Quick answers.